wp-cbos-ca/b100-2016/wp-content/plugins/autoptimize/readme.txt

 = But how can one find out what the "above the fold CSS" is? =

 There's no easy solution for that as "above the fold" depends on where the fold is, which in turn depends on screensize.
 There are some tools available however, which try to identify just what is "above the fold".
-[This list of tools](https://github.com/addyosmani/above-the-fold-css-tools) is a great starting point and esp. [http://jonassebastianohlsson.com/criticalpathcssgenerator/](http://jonassebastianohlsson.com/criticalpathcssgenerator/) is an easy solution if you're not into node.js yourself.
+[This list of tools](https://github.com/addyosmani/above-the-fold-css-tools) is a great starting point. [http://jonassebastianohlsson.com/criticalpathcssgenerator/](http://jonassebastianohlsson.com/criticalpathcssgenerator/) is a nice basic solution and [http://criticalcss.com/](http://optimizingmatters.com/partners/?from=faq&amp;partner=critcss) is a premium solution by the same developer.
+Alternatively [this bookmarklet](https://gist.github.com/PaulKinlan/6284142) (Chrome-only) can be helpful as well.

 = Or should you inline all CSS? =

-The short answer: if you just want to improve your (mobile) pagespeed score; yes, otherwise maybe not.
+The short answer: probably not (but I do).

 Back in the days CSS optimization was easy; put all CSS in your head, aggregating everything in one CSS-file per media-type and you were good to go.
-But ever since Google included mobile in PageSpeed Insights and started complaining about redering blocking CSS, things got messy (see "deferring CSS" elsewhere in this FAQ).
+But ever since Google included mobile in PageSpeed Insights and started complaining about render blocking CSS, things got messy (see "deferring CSS" elsewhere in this FAQ).
 One of the solutions is inlining all your CSS, which as of Autoptimize 1.8.0 is supported.

-Inlining all CSS has one clear advantage (better PageSpeed score) and one big disadvantage; your base HTML-page gets significantly bigger.
-The fact that the HTML gets heavier as such is not a huge issue; when looking at performance for a single page request/ response, performance will be better, as there's no overhead of one or more extra requests for CSS-files.
-But when looking at a test that includes multiple requests (let's say 5), performance will be worse, as the CSS-payload is sent over whereas normally the seperate CSS-files would not need to be sent any more as they would be in cache.
+Inlining all CSS has one clear advantage (better PageSpeed score) and one big disadvantage; your base HTML-page gets significantly bigger and if the amount of CSS is big, Pagespeed Insights will complain of "roundtrip times".
+Also when looking at a test that includes multiple requests (let's say 5 pages), performance will be worse, as the CSS-payload is sent over again and again whereas normally the seperate CSS-files would not need to be sent any more as they would be in cache.

-So the choice should be based on your answer to some site-specific questions; what is your site's bounce rate?
+So the choice should be based on your answer to some site-specific questions; how much CSS do you have?
 How many pages per visit do your visitors request?
-If you have a high bounce rate and a low number of average pages per visit, inlining CSS looks like a good idea.
-But with a high number of pages/ visit, it's probably not a good idea.
-Except if all you care about is a stellar PageSpeed-score, off course.
+If you have a lot of CSS o a high number of pages/ visit, it's probably not a good idea to inline all CSS.
+But I do (as I have a low amount of average requests/ visitor and only a small amount of CSS as I use a pretty simple theme).

 You can find more information on this topic [in this blog post](http://blog.futtta.be/2014/02/13/should-you-inline-or-defer-blocking-css/).

 = My cache is getting huge, doesn't Autoptimize purge the cache? =

 Autoptimize does not have its proper cache purging mechanism, as this could remove optimized CSS/JS which is still referred to in other caches, which would break your site.
+As from version 2.0.0 Autoptimize will display a notice on the administration pages if the cache size surpasses the half a Gigabyte mark.

-You can however keep the cache size at an acceptable level by either:
+You can keep the cache size at an acceptable level by either:

-* ticking the "look only in head" option for JS and/or CSS.
+* disactivating the "aggregate inline JS" and/ or "aggregate inline CSS" options
 * excluding JS-variables (or sometimes CSS-selectors) that change on a per page (or per pageload) basis.
 You can read how you can do that [in this blogpost](http://blog.futtta.be/2014/03/19/how-to-keep-autoptimizes-cache-size-under-control-and-improve-visitor-experience/).
-* using the API to force AO not to aggregate inline JS (this will become an option in the next AO-version), adding e.g. this code to your (child) theme's functions.php:

-`add_filter('autoptimize_js_include_inline','readme_ao_js_include_inline',10,1);
-function readme_ao_js_include_inline() {
-	return false;
-}`

-There's also a filter to stop inline CSS from being aggregated ("autoptimize_css_include_inline"), see example-code in autoptimize_helper.php_example if the amount of autoptimized CSS-files would become to high.

-= Why is "look only in head" marked as deprecated =
+= Where is the "look only in head" option? =

-While "look only in head" still works, it will in the next major version be replaced by an option to choose if inline JS/ CSS should be autoptimized (which is much more useful).
-So this is just a small heads up, really.
+While "look only in head" still works, it is now (since Autoptimize 2.0.0) no longer visible on the settings-page if it is not active.
+As long as the option is active (for JS or CSS), it will however remain visible until you deactivate it.
+If you're comfortable with PHP, there however still are filters available to keep on using "look only in head".

+= So should I aggregate inline CSS/ JS? =

+Before Autoptimize 2.0.0, inline code was always optimized with all CSS pushed in the head-section and all JS at the end with a defer-flag.
+This often caused 2 problems; the priority of inline CSS got lost and inline JS could contain page- or request-specific code which broke Autoptimize's caching mechanism leading to too many cached files and the minification running over and over.
+This is why as from 2.0.0 by default inline code is not optimized (except for those upgrading from previous versions).
+Additionally, to avoid inline JS breaking because the optimized JS is not available, JS is forced in head by default.
+If you want to squeeze out as much performance as possible, you should indeed tick the "aggregate inline"-options and disable "force JS into head", while off course keeping an eye out for the disadvantages listed above.

 = What can I do with the API? =

-A whole lot; there are filters you can use to conditionally disable Autoptimize per request, to change the CSS- and JS-excludes, to change the limit for CSS background-images to be inlined in the CSS, to define what JS-files are moved behing the aggregated on, to change the defer-attribute on the aggregated JS script-tag, ...
-There are examples for many filters in autoptimize_helper.php_example.
+A whole lot; there are filters you can use to conditionally disable Autoptimize per request, to change the CSS- and JS-excludes, to change the limit for CSS background-images to be inlined in the CSS, to define what JS-files are moved behind the aggregated one, to change the defer-attribute on the aggregated JS script-tag, ...
+There are examples for many filters in autoptimize_helper.php_example and in this FAQ.

-= How can I use/ activate autoptimize_helper.php_example? =
+= How can I use the code in autoptimize_helper.php_example? =

-Copy it to /wp-content/plugins/autoptimize_helper.php and activate it in WordPress' plugin page.
-After that you can simple remove the one of the comment-sequences (double-slash) to activate one (or more) of the functions in there.
+Although you could add the code to your theme's functions.php, it would get overwritten with your next theme update.
+Therefor it is better to either create a helper plugin of your own or to simply use [the Code Snippets plugin](https://wordpress.org/plugins/code-snippets/) to manage any custom code.

 = How does CDN work? =

 Starting from version 1.7.0, CDN is activated upon entering the CDN blog root directory (e.g. http://cdn.example.net/wordpress/).
 If that URL is present, it will used for all Autoptimize-generated files (i.e. aggregated CSS and JS), including background-images in the CSS (when not using data-uri's).

 If you want your uploaded images to be on the CDN as well, you can change the upload_url_path in your WordPress configuration (/wp-admin/options.php) to the target CDN upload directory (e.g. http://cdn.example.net/wordpress/wp-content/uploads/).
 Do take into consideration this only works for images uploaded from that point onwards, not for images that already were uploaded.
 Thanks to [BeautyPirate for the tip](http://wordpress.org/support/topic/please-don%c2%b4t-remove-cdn?replies=15#post-4720048)!

+= Why aren't my fonts put on the CDN as well? =

+Autoptimize supports this, but it is not enabled by default because [non-local fonts might require some extra configuration](http://davidwalsh.name/cdn-fonts).
+But if you have your cross-origin request policy in order, you can tell Autoptimize to put your fonts on the CDN by hooking into the API, setting `autoptimize_filter_css_fonts_cdn` to `true` this way;

+`add_filter('autoptimize_filter_css_fonts_cdn',__return_true);`

 = How can I force the aggregated files to be static CSS or JS instead of PHP? =